zaratejavier/capstone-competency/README.md

 1. You will need to clone the project
 2. run ***python capstone.py*** in the terminal
 3. you will be prompted to login, or register
-4. You can either login/create a manager or a user(I have created a manager with (email: jason_fletcher@gmail.com, and password: jason) if you are a manager you will be prompted with these options
+4. You can either login/create a manager or a user(I have created a manager with (email: jason_fletcher@gmail.com, and password: jason or you can create your own) if you are a manager you will be prompted with these options
   [1] You can view all users in a list
   [2] Search for users by first name or last name
   [3] View all user competencies by user